BCFC Policy Roundtable with Congressman Kevin Hern (OK)

-The Business Coalition for Fair Competition (BCFC), a coalition of trade associations, businesses, and organizations dedicated to free enterprise, relief from unfair government sponsored competition, and smaller, more efficient government, is being revitalized in 2009.
+The Business Coalition for Fair Competition (BCFC), a coalition of trade associations, businesses, and organizations dedicated to free enterprise, relief from unfair government sponsored competition, and smaller, more efficient government, was relaunched in 2009.
 Active in the 1980s and 1990s, BCFC will once again elevate the public’s awareness and work proactively with legislators and executive branch officials to assure that private, for-profit firms continue to constitute the strength of the United States economic system and that competitive private enterprises remain the most productive, efficient, and effective sources of goods and services.
 Unfair government-sponsored competition has been a top issue at every White House Conference on Small Business.

 In 1980, the first White House Conference on Small Business made unfair competition one of its highest-ranked issues.
 It said, “The Federal Government shall be required by statute to contract out to small business those supplies and services that the private sector can provide.
 The government should not compete with the private sector by accomplishing these efforts with its own or non-profit personnel and facilities.”

 In 1986, the second White House Conference made this one of its top three issues.
 It said, “Government at all levels has failed to protect small business from damaging levels of unfair competition.
 At the federal, state and local levels, therefore, laws, regulations and policies should … prohibit direct, government created competition in which government organizations perform commercial services … New laws at all levels, particularly at the federal level, should require strict government reliance on the private sector for performance of commercial-type functions.
 When cost comparisons are necessary to accomplish conversion to private sector performance, laws must include provision for fair and equal cost comparisons.
 Funds controlled by a government entity must not be used to establish or conduct a commercial activity on U.S. property.”